sohailalam2/Finder/README.md

-# Keyword Finder Project
+# Finder Project

-The Keyword Finder is a simple application written in Java that helps you quickly and efficiently search for keywords/phrase in a file, directory or even crawling through nested directories.
+The Finder is a simple application written in Java that helps you quickly and efficiently search for keywords/phrase in a file, directory or even crawling through nested directories.